kammt/MemeAssembly/docs/getting_started.md

 ## Hello World
 So let's create our first program!
-1. Create a text file and name it "HelloWorld.memeasm"
+1. Create a new file and name it "HelloWorld.memeasm"
 2. Now open it using a text editor of your choice and paste the following code into it:
     ```
     what can I say except H